Testing on the ILR Scale

 Contact Language Testing International Today

 If you are an individual, you can browse our selection of tests for individuals and schedule your test today.
-Organizations can learn more about our offerings by contacting us online.
+Organizations can contact us online to learn more about our language test offerings.